 It’s a scary thought to not know where your home, money, and belongings will go when you die.
 A Will gives you the power to leave your legacy with whoever you want, or whichever organization you choose.
 Without it, state law will decide.

 If you die without a will, you are considered “intestate”, which means the laws of the state will essentially make a Will for you.
 Depending on state law, usually, spouses and children will inherit an estate.
 Keep in mind there are assets that can pass outside an estate.
 If you have no spouse at the time of death, your estate will normally go to your children.

 Who will manage my minor children's finances?

 If your child is still a minor when you pass away, a conservator can be appointed by the court for the child.
 The conservator’s job is to manage the finances and assets that the minor child will be entitled to until the child reaches the age of majority (which is the age of 18 in most states).
 At that point, the role of the conservator is terminated.

 Usually, the selected guardian will also be appointed the role of the conservator, however, it’s possible for these roles to be shared by two different people.
 If you have an individual (or perhaps bank) in mind that differs from the guardian you have selected, it’s important to note that in your Will.

 If you think that, by the child’s age of maturity, you would like for them to continue to wait to access the funds, you can set up a trust for them.
 In your Will, you can specify what age your child should gain access to the trust.

-Consult with an Attorney to get Your Will Started.
+Consult with a Lawyer to get Your Will Started

 Although preparing a Will seems complicated, the process doesn’t have to be.
 As a LegalShield Member, you have access to a dedicated law firm that can guide you through each step of the process.
 Simply download our LegalShield mobile app and answer a few easy questions within the Will questionnaire to start the process.
 Your law firm will contact you with any additional questions or documentation needed, then draft your Will.